 - a.
 Ethical Concerns and Wrongdoing Policy: The Ethical Concerns and Wrongdoing Policy, which is provided to all Team Members, communicates the reporting channel for raising any ethical concerns related to business conduct (whether internally or involving any Dealer, supplier or other third party).
 The reporting channel is communicated and made accessible to all Team Members, Dealers, and merchandise suppliers. - b.
 Supplier Guide: The Supplier Guide sets out HHSL's guidance for business dealings with merchandise suppliers to align with our mission and vision, including compliance with applicable laws and safe work environments.
 A copy of our Supplier Guide is provided to our merchandise suppliers and is available and publicly posted on our website here. - c.
-Supplier Code of Business Conduct: The Supplier Code of Business Conduct, as set out in the Supplier Guide, reiterates HHSL's commitment to reduce the risk of forced, involuntary or child labour in any of our operations, or those of any of our suppliers and their subcontractors.
-It further establishes expectations of suppliers to comply with all applicable local laws, rules and regulations and sets out HHSL's right to audit supplier operations to validate compliance with these standards. - d.
-Supplier Quality Assurance Manual: The Supplier Quality Assurance Manual reiterates HHSL's commitment to ethical standards by establishing additional quality control measures for our private label merchandise suppliers to demonstrate compliance with local labour laws, fair wages, safe working conditions, and the prohibition of child labour or forced labour.
+Supplier Code of Business Conduct: The Supplier Code of Business Conduct, as set out in the Supplier Guide, reinforces HHSL's intolerance towards forced, involuntary or child labour in our operations, or those of our suppliers and their subcontractors.
+It establishes expectations of suppliers to comply with all applicable local laws, rules and regulations, including human rights, health, safety, and labour standards.
+It sets out HHSL's right to audit supplier operations and terminate supplier relationships for non-conformance with Code standards. - d.
+Supplier Quality Assurance Manual: The Supplier Quality Assurance Manual strengthens HHSL's commitment to ethical standards by establishing additional quality control measures for our private label merchandise suppliers to demonstrate compliance with local labour laws, fair wages and safe working conditions.